lauensmr/MDExample/Workshop_Module3.md

 	yum install aws-cli
 ```

+This EC2 instance will act as our Producer to our AWS MSK cluster.
+Use the following command to initiate an SSH session.
+The REPLACE_ME_KAFKA_CLIENT_DNS can be found in the cloudformation-core-output.json file.

+```
+ssh ec2-user@REPLACE_ME_KAFKA_CLIENT_DNS -i ~/environment/myMSKKey.pem
+```

 Now that you have an SSH session started, you want to create a Topic to publish messages to.
 This will be the same topic that the Mystical Misfits Java application will subscribe to.
-In order to interact with the AWS MSK cluster, we need to know the [Zookpeer](https://zookeeper.apache.org/) endpoints.
-To retrieve information about the AWS MSK cluster, we can use the describe-cluster CLI command, which requires the ARN (Amazon Resource Name) of the AWS MSK resource.
-This value is part of the Output that you saved to the cloudformation-core-output.json file.
-Find the REPLACE_ME_MSK_CLUSTER_ARN description and copy the OutputValue associated.
-Replace the REPLACE_ME_MSK_CLUSTER_ARN token in the following command with the OutputValue.
-NOTE: The aws-cli was installed via the User Data launch commands.

-```
-aws kafka describe-cluster --region REPLACE_ME_REGION --cluster-arn=REPLACE_ME_MSK_CLUSTER_ARN > ~/environment/msk-info.json
-aws kafka get-bootstrap-brokers --region REPLACE_ME_REGION --cluster-arn=REPLACE_ME_MSK_CLUSTER_ARN > ~/environment/msk-brokers-info.json
-```

 Open the newly created msk-info.json file.
 In this file, you will find the metadata for the AWS MSK cluster.
 Copy the value from the key value "ZookeeperConnectString".
 The value will look similar to "z-3.mskcluster.123456.c5.kafka.us-east-1.amazonaws.com:2181,z-2.mskcluster.123456.c5.kafka.us-east-1.amazonaws.com:2181,z-1.mskcluster.123456.c5.kafka.us-east-1.amazonaws.com:2181".
 Paste this value into the following command to create a new topic in Kafka:

 ```
 ./kafka/kafka_2.12-2.2.1/bin/kafka-topics.sh --create --zookeeper "REPLACE_ME_ZOOKEEPER_CONNECT_STRING" --replication-factor 2 --partitions 1 --topic misfitupdate